I just saw some video of Iran doing their own May Day thing with their troops.

 We're not trained for it.

-There's gonna be a giant ring of fire in Iraq.
+There's going to be a giant ring of fire in Iraq.

-Saddam's gonna burn the city, it's gonna set a giant ring of oil and petroleum and explosives on fire, kill all of our troops once we enter Baghdad.
+He's going to set a giant ring of oil and petroleum and explosives on fiber and kill all of our troops once we enter Baghdad.

-And of course, the classic it's a bad war plan, which out of necessity had to be in reintroduced as a bad post-war plan because the bad war plan got rid of Saddam inside of a week.
+And of course, the classic, it's a bad war plan, which out of necessity had to be reintroduced as a bad post-war plan because the bad war plan got rid of Saddam inside of a week.

 The invasion of Iraq was a remarkable success.